Revisiting the Uniform Information Density Hypothesis in LLM Reasoning: Exploring the Uniform Information Density Hypothesis in LLM Reasoning

-While UID has been extensively validated in human language, its implications for machine reasoning remain underexplored.
-LLMs, or more specifically, recent reasoning models such as Deepseek-R1 \citep{deepseekai2025deepseekr1incentivizingreasoningcapability} and Qwen3 \citep{yang2025qwen3technicalreport} generate step-by-step CoT traces, much like how human speech unfold over time.
-If we treat each reasoning step $z_i$ like a unit with surprisal $s(z_i)$, a single reasoning trace $\textbf{z}$ = $[z_1$, $z_2$, \dots, $z_N]$ can be analyzed in the same way to have the total reasoning effort:
+While UID has been validated in human language, its implications for machine reasoning remain underexplored.
+LLMs, or more specifically, recent reasoning models such as Deepseek-R1 \citep{deepseekai2025deepseekr1incentivizingreasoningcapability} and Qwen3 \citep{yang2025qwen3technicalreport} generate step-by-step CoT traces, similar to how human speech unfold over time.
+If we treat each reasoning step $z_i$ like a unit with surprisal $s(z_i)$, a single reasoning trace $\textbf{z}$ = $[z_1$, $z_2$, \dots, $z_N]$ can be analyzed in the same way to have the total reasoning effort as below:

 Then, a natural question arises: \textit{does the UID hypothesis hold for good reasoning patterns in LLMs?} A smooth, uniform surprisal profile may reflect clear and logical reasoning, while sharp spikes may signal confusion or errors.
-We extend UID hypothesis beyond psycholinguistics to probe the structure of CoT reasoning of LLMs, offering a new lens on why reasoning models succeed or fail.
+Therefore, in this work, we validate UID hypothesis beyond psycholinguistics to CoT reasoning of LLMs, offering a new lens on why reasoning models succeed or fail.